FFmate Internals

 ffmate_rest_api{method, path}

-– counts all incoming HTTP requests, labeled by HTTP method and matched route path
+– Counts all incoming HTTP requests, labeled by the HTTP method and the API route path.

 Example